yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/plugin-bundles.md

 You may leave the `checksum` and `signature` fields empty, the bundler tool will fill these during the build process.

 The `custom_middleware` block follows the standard syntax we use for Tyk plugins.
-In Tyk Community Edition, where file-based API configuration is used by default, a `custom_middleware` block is located/added to the API configuration file.
+In the Tyk Developer Edition, where file-based API configuration is used by default, a `custom_middleware` block is located/added to the API configuration file.

 ### Bundler tool